mnot/I-D/proxy-status/draft.md

 {{types}} lists the Proxy Status Types defined in this document; new ones can be defined using the procedure outlined in {{register}}.

+Proxy-Status MAY be sent in HTTP trailers, but -- as with all trailers -- it might be silently discarded along the path to the user agent, this SHOULD NOT be done unless it is not possible to send it in headers.
+For example, if an intermediary is streaming a response and the upstream connection suddenly terminates, Proxy-Status can be appended to the trailers of the outgoing message (since the headers have already been sent).

 Note that there are various security considerations for intermediaries using the Proxy-Status header field; see {{security}}.

 Origin servers MUST NOT generate the Proxy-Status header field.